WillTheFarmer/apache-logs-to-mysql/.github/README.md

 `config.json` has ***Processes*** and ***Observers*** configured to share the seven (7) log format folders in repository `/data/` folder.

 1) Some ***Processes*** load files from folders `data_file_loader.py` for unprocessed files.
-Some processes execute MySQL stored procedures `data_file_loader.py` and currently 2 processes perform Data Enhandments - `data_enrichment_geoip.py` and `data_enrichment_useragent.py`.
+Some processes execute MySQL stored procedures `data_file_loader.py` and some processes perform Data Enhancements - `data_enrichment_geoip.py` and `data_enrichment_useragent.py`.

-Process Modules `data_file_loader.py` and `data_file_loader.py` can be configured in the `config.json` Processes collection with different properties to process different log format files in different directories.
+Process Modules `data_file_loader.py` and `data_file_loader.py` properties values are set in the `config.json`.

+To process different log format files in different directories datasets are added to the Process collection of the `config.json`.
+Some can have different number of parameters in the process dataset.

-The data-driven Process properties design allows flexibility and expandability.
+The data-driven properties allows flexibility and expandability.

 The NGINX MySQL Stored Procedures are based on the Apache.
 Additional data files can be incorporated without code modification of current processes.

 `files_import.py` executes `main:process_files` which runs the `config.json` Processes.
 The Processes collection can be filtered and ordered by Python and commented code is there.
 By default the application filters on status = 'Active'.